ProteinsWebTeam/interpro-docs/docs/browse.rst

 A proteome represents a set of proteins whose genomes have been fully sequenced.
 A given taxonomy node may have one or more proteomes, for example, to reflect different assemblies of a genome.
 Proteome data is imported from `UniProt proteomes <https://www.uniprot.org/help/proteome>`_.
+For each proteome, the same set of actions are available than the ones in :ref:`taxonomy`, the taxonomy information being replaced by proteome information in the :ref:`proteome_page`.

 .. _structures: